Chełm Land: History

 In the 15th century, Chełm Land was divided into the following counties: Chełm, Krasnystaw, Hrubieszow, Luboml and Ratno.
 In 1465, Hrubieszow County was annexed by Chełm County, and in ca. 1469, Chełm County annexed Luboml and Ratno Counties.
 After these changes, Chełm Land was divided into two counties: Chełm (area: 7900 km2.), and Krasnystaw (area: 2000 km2.).
 Furthermore, in southwestern corner of Krasnystaw County was a private Szczebrzeszyn County, also some parts of Chełm Land belonged to Zamoyski Family Fee Tail.

-In the Polish–Lithuanian Commonwealth (1569–1795) most inhabitants of the eastern parts of Chełm Land were of Ruthenian origin while the majority of ethnic Poles lived in its western areas.
+In the Polish–Lithuanian Commonwealth (1569–1795) most inhabitants of the eastern parts of Chełm Land were of Ruthenian and Polish origin while the majority of ethnic Poles lived in its western areas.
 Chełm Land also had Jewish, Armenian and Wallachian minorities.
 In the second half of the 16th century, the population of Chełm Land was app.
 67,000.
 In 1636, the population grew to 125,000, but after the wars of the 1650s, such as Swedish invasion of Poland, the population shrank to app.
 100,000.
 In 1667, there were 16 towns and 260 villages in Chełm County, while in Krasnystaw County there were 7 towns and 167 villages.

-In 1772, the Habsburg Empire annexed southern part of Chełm Land, together with the town of Zamość.
+In 1772, the Habsburg Empire annexed southern part of Chełm Land.
 As a result of the first partition of Poland, almost whole Ruthenian Voivodeship became part of Austrian Galicia, and Chełm Land became an independent entity, which in 1793 was turned into Chełm Voivodeship.
 Following the third partition of Poland (1795) the voivodeship was divided between Austria (as part of West Galicia), and Russian Empire.
 This meant that Chełm Land in its original shape ceased to exist.
-Currently, historic Chełm Land belongs to three countries – Poland, Ukraine and Belarus.
+In 1815, the entire area of the Chełm Land came under Russian rule (Russian Empire, including those areas administered by Austria in the years 1795-1807).
+In 1918, the entire area of the Chełm land became part of the reborn Poland, and in 1945 it was divided between Poland and the USSR.
+Currently, historic Chełm Land belongs to three countries – Poland (most area), Ukraine and Belarus.